WordPress/performance/docs/Getting-started.md

 `npm install`

 ### Start the local WordPress environment
-The Performance plugin uses Docker and `[wp-env](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env) to start a local WordPress environment.
+The Performance plugin uses Docker and [the wp-env](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env) to start a local WordPress environment.

 First, make sure Docker is installed, up and running on your machine.
 Then, run `npm run wp-env start` to start the WordPress environment.
 The WordPress development site will be available at `http://localhost:8080`.